 - White bridal bouquet with touches of color

 - Seasonal bridal bouquet (e.g., pastels for spring, bold colors for winter, warm colors for fall, and bright colors for summer)

-Although you can go with pretty much any color theme your heart desires, there are still some color pitfalls you’ll want to avoid.
+Although you can go with pretty much any color theme you want, there are still some color pitfalls you’ll want to avoid.
 First, a solid white bridal bouquet held against a white wedding dress may not photograph well.
-So if you’re leaning toward a white bouquet, consider adding an accent color or some greenery to make the arrangement stand out in photos.
+So, if you’re leaning toward a white bouquet, consider adding an accent color or some greenery to make the arrangement stand out in photos.

-Don’t forget that you can also bring your own personal touch to every bouquet your florist shows you.
-“Many brides will add a brooch, pin or locket that has significance to their life,” says Fleegal.
+You can also bring a personal touch to every bouquet your florist shows you.
+“Many brides will add a brooch, pin, or locket that has significance to their life,” Fleegal says.
 “Some brides choose to wrap their bouquet in lace from their mothers’ wedding gowns or add a specific flower that symbolizes a lost loved one.”